ondrejsika/keycloak-training/README.md

 OAuth2 does not define ID tokens (those are part of OIDC).
 It primarily focuses on authorization, not authentication.

+## OIDC Tokens

+In OpenID Connect (OIDC), which is an identity layer built on top of OAuth2, additional tokens are used:

+### ID Token

+- A JWT (JSON Web Token) that contains identity information about the authenticated user.
+- Issued by the OpenID Provider after successful authentication.
+- Includes claims such as sub (subject/user ID), email, name, iat (issued at), and exp (expiration).
+- Used by the client to verify the user's identity.

+In summary

+- OAuth2 focuses on authorization (who can access what).
+- OIDC adds authentication (who the user is) with ID tokens.

 ## Keycloak Access Token

 This is a Keycloak Access Token (JWT) containing authentication and authorization details for a user.